-Traditional machine learning and deep learning models have been extensively applied to address the high dimensionality and complexity of omics data \cite{ayman2023review, zaghlool2022review}, but most of these approaches assume a Euclidean data structure.
-Classical machine learning methods, such as random forests \cite{breiman2001random} and gradient boosting methods, such as XGBoost \cite{chen2016xgboost}, operate by constructing ensembles of decision trees and are effective for classification tasks, but they typically treat features as independent and fail to capture structural relationships among them.
-Deep learning models \cite{Lecun2015}, such as deep feedforward networks (DFNs) \cite{goodfellow2016deep}, convolutional neural networks, and recurrent neural networks, can model nonlinear feature dependencies but are not designed to process non-Euclidean data structures such as graphs.
-These approaches typically require large training sets to avoid overfitting.
-Moreover, their black-box nature often limits interpretability, which is essential in biomedical applications where transparency and reproducibility are critical.
-Furthermore, concatenating features from different omics modalities as input can obscure modality-specific relationships and introduce additional noise.
-Graph-based approaches offer a natural alternative for modeling complex biological systems.
-In omics applications, nodes can represent features (e.g., genes) or samples, and edges encode various relationships, such as similarity, co-expression, or learned interactions.
-Graph Neural Networks (GNNs) \cite{bronstein2017geometric, wu2020comprehensive, zhang2020deep, zhou2020graph, chen2023bridging} have emerged as powerful tools for learning from graph-structured data by recursively aggregating information from each node's neighborhood.
-GNNs capture both local and global graph topology and have found increasing use in biomedical applications, including molecular modeling, medical imaging, drug discovery, and disease prediction \cite{zhang2021graph, johnson2024graph, waqas2024multimodal, zhong2025survey}.
-Foundational models such as message passing neural networks (MPNNs) \cite{gilmer2017neural}, graph convolutional networks (GCNs) \cite{kipf2017semi}, graph attention networks (GATs) \cite{petar2018graph}, GraphSAGE \cite{hamilton2017inductive}, and graph isomorphism networks (GINs) \cite{xu2019powerful} have significantly advanced the expressiveness and scalability of GNN-based learning.
+Traditional machine learning and deep learning models have been widely applied to address the high dimensionality and complexity of omics data \citep{zaghlool2022review, ayman2023review}, but most assume a Euclidean data structure.
+Classical methods such as random forests \citep{breiman2001random} and gradient boosting algorithms like XGBoost \citep{chen2016xgboost} construct ensembles of decision trees and perform well for classification, yet they typically treat features as independent and fail to capture structural relationships among them.
+Deep learning models \citep{Lecun2015}, including deep feedforward networks (DFNs) \citep{goodfellow2016deep}, convolutional neural networks, and recurrent neural networks, can model nonlinear feature dependencies but are not designed to process non-Euclidean data structures such as graphs.
+These approaches typically require large training sets to prevent overfitting and are often criticized for their black-box nature, which limits interpretability, an essential requirement in biomedical research where transparency and reproducibility are critical.
+Furthermore, simply concatenating features from different omics modalities into a single input can obscure modality-specific relationships and introduce additional noise.
+Graph-based approaches provide a natural alternative for modeling complex biological systems.
+In omics applications, nodes can represent features (e.g., genes) or samples, and edges encode various relationships such as similarity, co-expression, or learned interactions.
+Graph Neural Networks (GNNs) \citep{bronstein2017geometric, wu2020comprehensive, zhang2020deep, zhou2020graph} have emerged as powerful tools for learning from graph-structured data by recursively aggregating information from each node's neighborhood.
+GNNs capture both local and global graph topological patterns and have shown increasing success in biomedical domains, including molecular modeling, drug discovery, and disease prediction \citep{zhang2021graph, johnson2024graph, waqas2024multimodal, zhong2025survey}.
+Foundational architectures such as message passing neural networks (MPNNs) \citep{gilmer2017neural}, graph convolutional networks (GCNs) \citep{kipf2017semi}, graph attention networks (GATs) \citep{petar2018graph}, GraphSAGE \citep{hamilton2017inductive}, and graph isomorphism networks (GINs) \citep{xu2019powerful} have advanced the expressiveness and scalability of GNN-based learning.